BrandonKi/ARCANE/README.md

 ### Lexical analysis/Tokeniztion
 - Comments and unnecessary spaces are removed.
-- Groups the characters/words into lexemes
+- Groups the characters/words into lexemes and tokens
--

 ### Symbol table construction
 - A table stores the names and addresses of all variables, constants and arrays.
 - Variables are checked to make sure they have been declared and to determine the data types used.